vuestorefront/shopware-pwa/docs/guide/CMS.md

 ![preview](./../assets/preview1.png)

-As we can see, our block should have some margins inside it.
+As we can see, our block should have some margins inside it to level it with the right blocks.
 As we shouldn't modify `CmsBlockDefault` for that, because it may break other blocks, we create an individual block for `category-navigation`.

-### Creating new CMS component
+### Creating the component

-New CMS component should be placed in specific cms directory.
-As an example, we're creating a new block for type `category-navigation`.
+New CMS components should be placed in their specific cms directory.
+As an example, we're creating a new block for type `category-navigation` which should be placed in `cms/blocks`.

-Block component name should start with `CmsBlock`.
+The block component name should start with `CmsBlock`.
 In our case, it will be `CmsBlockCategoryNavigation`.

-CMS component should contain:
+It should contain:

-- root CSS class with a similar name to our component, in our example `cms-block-category-navigation`
+- Root CSS class with a similar name to our component, in our example `cms-block-category-navigation`
-- component name property - same as file name
+- Component name property - same as file name
 - prop `content` with type Object and default property
-- computed values to easily display section/block/slot needs
+- Computed values to easily display section/block/slot needs

-We should use generic components to display children:
+We should use generic components ([as described above](#resolving)) to display children:

 - in block components, we use `CmsGenericElement`
 - in section components, we use `CmsGenericBlock`

-so our example block component now looks like this
+So our example block component file `CmsBlockCategoryNavigation.vue` now looks like this

 ```vue
 <template>